-TeleSTAR uses a full digital surgical microscope and augmented/mixed reality to provide new tools that permit teaching and intraoperative assistance.
-The system offers new ways to visualise relevant surgical information, allowing surgeons to improve, and also explain, their decisions.
-Surgical decisions can be easily visualised during course units, on high-resolution screens or a head-mounted display, in any local or remote location.
+Telepresence for Surgical Assistance and Training using Augmented Reality, uses a full digital surgical microscope and augmented/mixed reality to provide new tools that permit teaching and intraoperative assistance.
+The system offers new ways to visualize relevant surgical information, allowing surgeons to improve, and also explain, their decisions.
+Surgical decisions can be easily visualized during course units, on high-resolution screens or a head-mounted display, in any local or remote location.
 The system guarantees the exact same surgeon’s field-of-view for all attending healthcare professionals.
 “Simple” standard procedures, as well as rare and complicated procedures, can be visually annotated and augmented – and supplemented with audio comments – to make every step of the surgery transparent.
 A bidirectional communication platform allows all attendees to address questions to the surgeon at the right time, which creates a dynamic teaching environment despite local distance.
-The teaching concept can be scaled to other surgical domains and existing degree programmes.
+The teaching concept can be scaled to other surgical domains and existing degree programs.

 E. L. Wisotzky, J.-C. Rosenthal, P. Eisert, A. Hilsmann, F. Schmid, M. Bauer, A. Schneider, F. C. Uecker,

 A. Schneider, M. Lanski, M. Bauer, E. L. Wisotzky, J.-C. Rosenthal,